4 min read

 However, this is also creating an area for concern.
 As healthcare gets more digital, hackers are targeting health providers, seeing them as soft targets without much experience or investment in cybersecurity as other organizations.

 One of the primary ways hackers have obtained protected health information (PHI) this year is by hacking the email of health providers.
-Hacks can cause large HIPAA fines and a loss in public trust for any health provider.
+Hacks can cause large HIPAA fines and a loss of public trust for any health provider.

 The most common way email gets hacked are through phishing schemes.
 Phishing is the most widely used technique because it’s simple, affordable, and attacks the weakest link in any security system – people.